SoCFPGA-learning/Chameleon96/blink-tutorial/readme.md

 * Shutdown linux (recommended step by community member Sysadmin)

   Shutdown linux properly from console (I got an error when trying to shutdown from graphical interface).
-  Access to linux console though HDMI output or from serial output with an USB-TTL cable
+  Access to linux console though HDMI output or from serial output with an USB-TTL cable.

-    Pins B W G on board correspond to colors from usb-ttl included in the kit) B = Black (Ground), 	W = White (Rx), 	G = Green (Tx)
+    Pins B W G on board correspond to colors from usb-ttl included in the kit B = Black (Ground), 	W = White (Rx), 	G = Green (Tx)

     From host computer:
     picocom -b 115200 /dev/ttyUSB0
       login: root
       shutdown -h now

-* Connect the micro usb cable to the Blaster usb port (next to black low speed expansion port)
+* Connect the micro usb cable to the Blaster usb port (next to the black low speed expansion port)

 * Run Quartus software  (binary is in the installation folder .../intelFPGA_lite/20.1/quartus/bin/quartus   in my setup)

 * Open the programmer (Tools menu > Programmer)

-Now a blue led should be lighting indicating the programming usb blaster cable is connected.
+Now a blue led in the board should be on indicating the programming usb blaster cable is connected.

 * Hardware Setup... > Hardware Settings